vascopinho/split2ynab/README.md

-CRON_FREQUENCY - how often to run the sync in minutes START_DATE - date when to start pulling in transactions from (e.g: 2020-11-01) DEBUG - set to 'axios' to see more verbose logs
+CRON_FREQUENCY - how often to run the sync in minutes START_DATE - date when to start pulling in transactions from (e.g: 2020-11-01)
 ```

 Put these variables in `.env` and then you can run this locally with: